endometriosis

 Hormone therapy

-Supplemental hormones are sometimes effective in reducing or eliminating the pain of endometriosis.
-The rise and fall of hormones during the menstrual cycle causes endometrial implants to thicken, break down and bleed.
-Hormone medication may slow endometrial tissue growth and prevent new implants of endometrial tissue.
+Sometimes, hormone medicine help ease or get rid of your endometriosis pain.
+The rise and fall of hormones during your menstrual cycle causes endometriosis tissue to thicken, break down and bleed.
+Hormone medication may slow the growth of this tissue and prevent new endometrial tissue from forming.

 • Progestin therapy.
-A progestin-only contraceptive, such as an intrauterine device (Mirena), contraceptive implant or contraceptive injection (Depo-Provera), can halt menstrual periods and the growth of endometrial implants, which may relieve endometriosis signs and symptoms.
+A progestin-only contraceptive (lab-made version of the progesterone hormone), such as an intrauterine device (Mirena, Skyla, others), a contraceptive rod placed under the skin of the arm (Nexplanon) or contraceptive injection (Depo-Provera) or a progestin-only birth control pill (Camila, Slynd), can stop menstrual periods and the growth of endometrial implants, which may relieve endometriosis signs and symptoms.

 • Danazol.
 This drug suppresses the growth of the endometrium by blocking the production of ovarian-stimulating hormones, preventing menstruation and the symptoms of endometriosis.
 However, danazol may not be the first choice because it can cause serious side effects and can be harmful to the baby if you become pregnant while taking this medication.

-• In general, the therapy contains two hormones-estrogen and progestin, a progesterone-like hormone.
+• In general, the therapy contains two hormones-estrogen and progestin (a man-made progesterone-like hormone).
 Women who can’t take estrogen because of cardiovascular disease or a high risk of blood clots can use progestin-only pills to reduce menstrual flow.

 • Typically, a woman takes the pill for 21 days and then takes sugar pills for 7 days to mimic the natural menstrual cycle.
 Some women take birth control pills continuously, without using the sugar pills that signal the body to go through menstruation.
 Taken without the sugar pills, birth control pills may stop the menstrual period altogether, which can reduce or eliminate the pain.
 There are also birth control pills available that provide only a couple days of sugar pills every 3 months; these also help reduce or eliminate pain.